-The EAR contain a list of controlled items called the Commerce Control List (CCL).67 Items are divided into 10 categories and further subdivided into groups.
+The EAR contain a list of controlled items called the Commerce Control List (CCL).
+Items are divided into 10 categories and further subdivided into groups.
 Each group contains detailed entries describing the technical functions or characteristics of the commodities, software, and technology that are controlled.
 Items that match the described functions or characteristics in an entry are assigned a corresponding Export Control Classification Number (ECCN).
-Depending on an item's

-ECCN and related reason for control, a license may be required to export or re-export the item to certain countries.
+Depending on an item's ECCN and related reason for control, a license may be required to export or re-export the item to certain countries.
 If an item is subject to the EAR and not specifically described in any ECCN, then the item is classified under the "basket category" referred to as "EAR99."
-Generally, no license is required for the export of EAR99 items, except to certain sanctioned countries and restricted parties.
+Generally, no license is required for the export of EAR99 items, except to certain sanctioned countries and restricted parties, or to certain countries (such as Russia and Belarus) if destined for military end-use or military end-users.